Master of Laboratory Medicine

 Structure & Availability

-- Applicants with a four-year AIMS-accredited bachelor degree in medical laboratory science (or equivalent) and one year postgraduate professional experience as a Medical Laboratory Scientist.
+- Applicants with a 4-year AIMS-accredited Bachelor degree in Medical Laboratory Science (or equivalent) and 1 year of postgraduate professional experience as a Medical Laboratory Scientist.

-- Applicants with a three-year AIMS-accredited bachelor degree in medical laboratory science (or equivalent) and two years postgraduate professional experience as a Medical Laboratory Scientist.
+- Applicants with a 3-year AIMS-accredited Bachelor degree in Medical Laboratory Science (or equivalent) and 2 years postgraduate professional experience as a Medical Laboratory Scientist.

-- Applicants with a non-accredited degree in medical laboratory science (or equivalent) and five years postgraduate experience as a Medical Laboratory Scientist.
+- Applicants with a non-accredited degree in Medical Laboratory Science (or equivalent) and 5 years of postgraduate professional experience as a Medical Laboratory Scientist.

 Visit the Handbook to view the study plan for students entering the course on advanced standing.